David Mills on Glamour, Despair, and the Smart Art of Cabaret

 Until relatively recently, Mills always had other conventional careers running alongside his performing pursuits.

-In San Francisco in the mid-’90s he worked in charity fundraising for nonprofits.
-He moved to New York at the outset of the dotcom boom “and somehow got involved in that, even though I don’t know a thing about computers to this day.
-Then I became director of editorial, whatever that means, for big clients like Cable & Wireless.
+In San Francisco in the mid-90s he worked in charity fundraising for non-profits.
+He moved to New York at the outset of the dotcom boom, “and somehow got involved in that, even though I don’t know a thing about computers to this day.
+Then I became director of editorial, whatever that means, for big clients like Cable and Wireless.
 That took me to London.
 I probably caused two different companies to go bankrupt through my inadequacy.

 “Then, thanks to a friend, I somehow found a job in fashion PR, for which I also had not a clue.
 I had never done PR, and I was with a fashion designer who was so mad and crazy.
 I did that for years, and then marketing, PR, and branding for jewelry for about 11 years—all the while acting, performing, and being in films and a bit of TV.
 Then, just before the pandemic, I thought, ‘I want to put all those regular jobs aside.
 Now’s the time at 55 to be a struggling artist!’”

-Mills is newly single, having recently left a 10-year relationship.
+Mills is newly single having really left a 10-year relationship.
 “I’m OK.
-The funny thing is people think you must not be on the market for intimacy, but in the last five or so years of the relationship, we struggled to have intimacy, so I am absolutely available and open to possibilities but wary because I was entangled in something that was so wrong for so long.”
-Still, he says, it’s easier being in New York than London, with the omnipresent worry that the latter would present the possibility of random, awkward meetings with his ex on the Tube or at the supermarket, or the feeling he’d have to be on his best behavior.
+The funny thing is people think you must not be on the market for intimacy, but in the last five or so years of the relationship we struggled to have intimacy, so I am absolutely available and open to possibilities, but wary because I was entangled in something that was so wrong for so long.”
+Still, he says, it’s easier being in New York rather than London, with the omnipresent worry that the latter would present the possibility of random, awkward meetings with his ex on the Tube or at the supermarket, or the feeling he’d have to be on his best behavior.

-It is also strange, he said, being an American comic back in America in the run-up to the 2024 election, recalling friends’ “mental anguish” over how every day brought a fresh new horror during Donald Trump’s first presidency.